Are you ready to finish your Pochi Pouch? If you haven't started yet, see the Pochi Pouch Part 1.

 Shaping the Pouch

-1. Fold the pouch in half and crease to find the center.
+1. Lay the pouch on your work space right side up.
+Fold it in half and crease to find the center.
 Fold the sides down along the center to make a point.

 2. Draw a 1’’ line across the point.